 Established in 2001, the Clean Boater Program is a derivative of the Florida Department of Environmental Protection’s Clean Vessel Act pumpout grant program.
 It seeks to involve boaters in protecting Florida’s waterways through education on the importance of protecting the state’s native vegetation, wildlife and natural environment.
-In collaboration with the Clean Marina Program, it provides guidance on adopting environmentally friendly practices, including proper trash management, using bilge socks and fueling collars, EPA Safer Choice products, and practicing good recycling habits.
+In collaboration with the Clean Marina Program, the program provides guidance on adopting environmentally friendly practices including proper trash management, using bilge socks and fueling collars, EPA Safer Choice products, and practicing good recycling habits.

 By adopting pollution prevention measures, Florida Clean Boaters can take satisfaction in knowing they are doing their part in keeping Florida’s waterways clean and preserving them for the future.

 The Clean Boater Habitsbooklet provides information on how to properly inspect equipment, cleaning techniques for boats and trailers, and educational materials on invasive species.
 Visit the Clean Boater FAQ for frequently asked questions on best practices for a Clean Boater.
 Florida boaters are encouraged to take the Clean Boater Pledge and educate other mariners on the importance of protecting the environment.
-All Clean Boater Program pledges receive a welcome package composed of program decals, waterproof rack cards and a complimentary gift.
+All Clean Boater Program pledgees receive a welcome package composed of program decals, CVA rack card and a complimentary gift.